 I’m pretty sure I know what you’re thinking, “C’mon, be reasonable.
 I’ve got work to do.
 If I were to take a whole year off, I’d be fired from my job—and that wouldn’t be good for either of us.”

 Don’t worry.
-I’m not advocating unemployment—just intentionality.
-Your job in your first year of marriage is to become an expert on one woman—your wife—and to learn, better than anyone else in the world, how to “bring her happiness.”
+I’m not advocating unemployment.
+I’m just advocating intentionality.
+Your job in your first year of marriage is to become an expert on one woman—your wife.
+You are to learn, better than anyone else in the world, how to “bring her happiness.”
 And the Old Testament advice is to take one year, ONE WHOLE YEAR.
-A weekend seminar or a great book about marriage will not be enough—not even the standard five session premarital counseling commitment.
+A weekend seminar or a great book about marriage will not be enough.
+It’s not even the standard five session premarital counseling commitment.
 There’s no other way to say it: It’s a big investment!

 The ADD Principle—”not to be sent to war or have any other duty laid on him”

 Like folks who suffer from Attention Deficit Disorder (ADD), our problem often is our lack of focus.
-We’re distracted by things our wives don’t see-things they may not even care about.
+We’re distracted by things our wives don’t see.
+These are things they may not even care about.

-Because you’ve checked “get married” off your list, you may be tempted to pay more attention to other unfinished things, such as going on to graduate school, landing a good job, or staying in shape physically.
+Because you’ve checked “get married” off your list, you may be tempted to pay more attention to other unfinished things.
+These are things like going on to graduate school, landing a good job, or staying in shape physically.
 But now that you’re married, your most important assignment is working on building this relationship with your wife.

 The Reciprocity Principle—”bring happiness to the wife he has married”

 My friend Gary Smalley tells the story of a newlywed couple who moved into the house across the street from Hank and Edna.
-Soon Edna noticed that when the young groom came home from work each day, instead of pulling into the garage, he parked his car in the driveway and walked down the sidewalk to the front door.
+Edna noticed when the young groom came home from work each day.
+But instead of pulling into the garage, he parked his car in the driveway and walked down the sidewalk to the front door.

-She also noticed that he always had something in his hand—a wrapped gift, a bunch of flowers, or some other special item.
-He’d ring the doorbell, his wife would answer the door, he’d present the gift, and they’d embrace.
+She also noticed that he always had something in his hand.
+It was a wrapped gift, a bunch of flowers, or some other special item.
+He’d ring the doorbell, and his wife would answer the door.
+Then he’d present the gift, and they’d embrace.

 Edna couldn’t help herself.
-One evening after dinner she told Hank all about the couple and what the young husband did each day.
+One evening after dinner she told Hank all about the couple.
+She told him what the young husband did each day.
 “Why don’t you start doing that, Hank?” she wined.

 Regardless, Edna had it right.
 It was Hank’s job to remember what it was like when he was romancing her.